umamialex/financier/README.md

 Checks if the stock is currently in the portfolio.

 #### _Float_ Portfolio.calculateTotalValue()
-Calculate the total market value of the portfolio.
-The portfolio property `value` is updated, as well as returned.
+Calculate the total market value of the portfolio.  `Portfolio.value` is updated, as well as returned.
 This function is called everytime `Portfolio.calculateWeights()` is called.

 #### Portfolio.calculateWeights()
-Calculate weights of all securities in the portfolio.
-Each `Stock` in `Portfolio.stocks` is updated with its new `weight`.
+Calculate and update `Stock.weight` for all securities in the portfolio.
 This function is called whenever a securities in the portfolio are altered.

 #### _Float_ Portfolio.calculateCovariance(_Stock_ stockA, _Stock_ stockB)
 Calculate the coveriance between two stocks.
 If `stockA` and `stockB` are the same